SaikrishnaTadepalli/FuelFinder/README.md

 FuelFinder consists of two phases: data-collection and calculation.

-During the data-collection phase, FuelFinder gathers information on car mileage, fuel tank capacity, and fuel prices/time costs for every stop along the route.
+During the data-collection phase, FuelFinder gathers information on car's fuel economy, fuel tank capacity, and fuel prices/time costs for every stop along the route.

 In the calculation phase, FuelFinder uses this data to determine the most efficient refueling strategy, leveraging dynamic and systems programming to implement an efficient algorithm and optimize performance using system resources